Leetcode-Team-202/LeetCode-202/README.md

 # LeetCode-202
-This is a project for leetcode. we use this repo to practice lagorithm. you can find all the answer here: https://github.com/grandyang/leetcode/blob/master/README-CN.md
+## This is a project for leetcode.
+We use this repo to practice lagorithm.
+You can find all the answer here: https://github.com/grandyang/leetcode/blob/master/README-CN.md

 And in Java version: